adi907/weatherApp/README.md

 ## Tech Stack:

-HTML: For structuring the content and layout.
+HTML: For structuring the content and layout.<br>
-CSS: Styling the user interface, making it visually appealing.
+CSS: Styling the user interface, making it visually appealing.<br>
-JavaScript: Implementing dynamic functionality, handling API requests, and updating the UI.
+JavaScript: Implementing dynamic functionality, handling API requests, and updating the UI.<br>

 ## How to Use: